CiscoTestAutomation/rest/connector/docs/user_guide/services/generic.rst

     :header: Argument, Description, Default
     :widths: 30, 50, 20

-    ``timeout``, "Maximum time it can take to disconnect to the device.", "30 seconds"
+    ``timeout``, "Maximum time it can take to disconnect from the device.", "30 seconds"

 .. code-block:: python